mrzjy/GenshinDialog/README.md

 Other projects you might be interested in:
 - [StarrailDialogue](https://github.com/mrzjy/StarrailDialogue): Same but for Honkail: Star Rail
 - [hoyo_public_wiki_parser](https://github.com/mrzjy/hoyo_public_wiki_parser): Parse Hoyoverse public wiki data
+  - Recommended: Typically this is where you could get more complete dialogues throughout various quests, together with quest descriptions

 This project simply extracts all character conversations in Genshin Impact, in a simple format of "speaker \t utterance"